albaaguilera/albaaguilera/README.md

 ## Hi there 👋

+- 🔭 I’m currently working on agent-based modelling (ABM) for policy-making purposes.
+- 🌱 I’m currently learning how to integrate ABM and reinforcement learning with the capability approach (CA).
+- 👯 I’m looking to collaborate on
+-
 <!--
 **albaaguilera/albaaguilera** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.